 This review was written by me some time ago, i.e. before I was a member on MyAnimeList.
 Therefore, I have no score on Enjoyment and you wont find any section called Enjoyment in this review.
 I think you will do fine without it, though. ^^

 Since the Rurouni Kenshin movie is produced in the middle of the production of the Rurouni Kenshin series (henceforth referred to as "the series").
 I usually watch related series/movies in chronological order, so I wasn't sure when to watch it, but I decided it would probably be best watch it after I had completed the series.

-This movie is not what I would consider an actual sequel to the series, despite taking place two years after the end of the storyline of the series.
+is not what I would consider an actual sequel to the series, despite taking place two years after the end of the storyline of the series.
 The movie is not depending on the series, so it is fully possible to watch it without having watched the series in it's entirety.

 The first minutes of the movie shows a fighting scene from the Bakumatsu where Kenshin fights and eventually kills Takatsuki Gentatsu.

 Following the intro and titles, Kenshin meets Takimi Shigure, friend of the late Gentatsu.
 Since the day of Gentatsu's death, Takimi has taken care of his sister, now 18 years.